shiuandai/Hometown-Homepage/README.md

 Fonts are an essential part of every design.

-It is recommended to organise the font size and style in the design process.
-There are several website where the designer can download the font.([Google font](https://fonts.google.com/)).
+It is recommended to organize the font size and style in the design process.
+There are several websites where the designer can download the font. ([Google font](https://fonts.google.com/)).

-* [ ] Using the technique **@font-face** in CSS, the link is embedded to the CSS.
+* [ ] Using the technique **@font-face** in CSS, the link is embedded in the CSS.

   __Resources:__
 	* 📖 [Using @font-face | CSS-Tricks](https://css-tricks.com/snippets/css/using-font-face/)

 * [ ] The **Web Safe Fonts** is an important concept.
-Web safe fonts are fonts that are pre-installed by many operating systems.
-While not all systems have the same fonts installed, you can use a web safe font stack to choose several fonts that look similar, and are installed on the various systems that you want to support.
+Web-safe fonts are fonts that are pre-installed by many operating systems.
+While not all systems have the same fonts installed, you can use a web-safe font stack to choose several fonts that look similar and are installed on the various systems that you want to support.

 **[⬆ back to top](#table-of-contents)**

 ### 1.4 - Publish files

 * [ ] How to host your website, there are several ways.
 1. **Netlify** provides next-generation web hosting and automation that's very affordable.
-Is can be integrated with Github for publishing web easily.
+Is can be integrated with Github for publishing the web easily.
 The alternative is using Github Page, my way is to use Github Page. → [Comparison of Github Page and Netlify](https://www.freecodecamp.org/news/publish-your-website-netlify-github/)

 ## 2. - Pre-work phases

 ### 2.1 - Refine the project using CSS

-It is recommended to master **flex-box** concept, it usually combine with different **Property** like **flex-direction: column; align-items: center;** .
+It is recommended to master the **flex-box** concept, it usually combines with different **Property** like **flex-direction: column; align-items: center;** .

-Define what condition to use the flex-box, it influences on how the content display.
+Define what condition to use the flex-box, it influences how the content displayed.

-⚠️ *When use the flex-box, it is good to use property of "gap" rather than "margin" to generate the gap.*
+⚠️ *When using the flex-box, it is good to use the property of "gap" rather than "margin" to generate the gap.*

 ## 3. - Before production

-Before launching your website, be sure to review all your code and make sure the text layout and comment it's easy to read for other programmer.
+Before launching your website, be sure to review all your code and make sure the text layout and comment it's easy to read for another programmer.

 **[⬆ back to top](#table-of-contents)**